MonashBioinformaticsPlatform/2015-09-28-rbioinformatics-intro-r/01-supp-addressing-data.md

 > ## Challenge {.challenge}
 >
-> Find the top 5 best cars in terms of miles-per-gallon.
+> Show the top 5 best cars in terms of miles-per-gallon.
 > (Look at the documentation for order to see how to sort in descending order, `?order`)
 >
 > What does order do with missing values (NA)?